NavidDastgir/Micromechanical-Modeling-of-Magneto-Electro-Elastic-Composites/README.md

 ## 🛠️ How to Run
 1. Clone this repository.
-2. In the Abaqus input file (.inp), the mechanical properties of the GNP/PDMS nanocomposite are predicted.
+2. In the Abaqus Cae file (.Cae), the mechanical properties of the GNP/PDMS nanocomposite are predicted.
 3. These predicted mechanical properties of the nanocomposite are imported into the MATLAB code to predict the fully coupled magneto–electro–mechanical properties of the four-phase composite.
 4. Run Dastgir_magnetomechanics.m the script to generate property plots (Stiffness, Piezo-coefficients, etc.) vs. Piezomagnetic Volume Fraction.
 5. Run Dastgir_electric_properties.m the script to generate property plots (Stiffness, Piezo-coefficients, etc.) vs. Piezoelectric Volume Fraction.